kanatohodets/kanatohodets.github.io/_posts/2016-05-22-elixirconfeu-2016-scaling-distributed-erlang.markdown

 connection topology, and avoids the massive flood of heartbeats you get with a full mesh network.

 #### Why is this neat?

-I'm excited about this because it might allow the basic Erlang VM tools to grow into bigger systems (or different hardware profiles: consider a cluster of
+Remember the ~50 node limit on distributed Erlang?
+Well, this work addresses one of the main culprits: the fully connected mesh.

+If nodes are no longer arranged in a full mesh, we might be able to have Erlang clusters that look very different: consider a cluster of $hundreds of tiny VMs rather than $dozens of 128gb/24 core physical servers.

-$hundreds of tiny VMs rather than $dozens of 128gb/24 core physical servers) without taking special architectural steps to deal with the overhead of maintaining the cluster.
-Zandra mentioned that she's been testing with clusters of ~350 nodes, but that the approach should be able to grow to much larger clusters than that.
+How many nodes are we talking about?
+Well, Zandra mentioned that she's been testing with clusters of ~350 nodes, but that the approach should be able to grow to much larger clusters than that.
 Cool!

 #### Is there a catch?